cryptoKorba/grants-program/README.md

 The grants program not only consists of funding but a way for developers and teams to receive feedback on proposals, delivered milestones, and development in general.
 Feedback on proposals and delivered milestones will happen through GitHub comments.
 Please do your best to respond to public comments in a timely manner.

 As for development, best place to start is reading through official documentation and browsing the [developer blog posts](https://society.ton.org/).
 For *specific* technical discussions, please find the dedicated Telegram channel [here](https://t.me/tondev_eng) (@tondev_eng).
-If you feel that the questions are long-form in nature and other developers would benefit from referencing the dialogue in the future, we highly encourage also posting on [Stack Overflow](https://stackoverflow.com/questions/tagged/ton) (tag: ton).
+If you feel that the questions are long-form in nature and other developers would benefit from referencing the dialogue in the future, we highly encourage also posting on [TON Overflow](https://answers.ton.org/).
 Your contribution to public forum discussion could also result in recognition grant and social reputation in the TON developer community.
 Simply put, keep the greater good of developer community in mind when interacting, rather than sole focus of getting individual questions answered.

 ## Funding Tiers :signal_strength: